fromzeroedu/from-flask-to-quart-course/manuscript/3_Introduction_to_Quart.md

 Next, let's create a folder for our Quart project, with `mkdir quart-hello` and type `cd quart-hello` to start the process.

-Now we'll initialize this folder to be a Poetry project, so type `poetry init -n`.
-This will create a `pyproject.toml` inside with some initial values.
-This file tracks all the project's dependencies.
+Now we'll initialize this folder to be a Poetry project.
+Poetry has an `init` module that can ask some details about the project, but for this time, we'll just initialize it with a simple configuration, so type `poetry init -n`.
+This will create a `pyproject.toml` without too much information.

 Next, we want to create the virtual environment that Poetry will use, so type `poetry shell`.
 Poetry will create the virtual environment folder in your User directory and enable it automatically.